GerhardRvv/android-mood-news/README.md

 - Hilt modules configure and provide instances such as Retrofit, ViewModels, and repositories.

 ## Theming
-Defines the visual theme of the application, including colors, drawables and typography.
+Defines the visual theme of the application, including colours, drawables and typography.

 ## Application Entry Points
 Primary starting points of the application.